 Fortunately, there is a simple yet immensely valuable solution to this potential nightmare: regular backups of your WordPress site.
 A comprehensive backup strategy not only protects your digital investment but also grants you the peace of mind to rest easy at night, knowing your website’s integrity is in good hands.

 In this article, we will discuss the importance of backing up your WordPress site and guide you through a step-by-step process to create foolproof backup routines.
-This article includes both ways of backing up WordPress sites, manually and using a plugin.
+This article includes both ways of how to back up a WordPress site, manually and using a plugin.
 Let’s get into the details.

 Why should you keep a backup of your WordPress site?